JSalmon11/JSalmon11/README.md

 I love creating projects of the things that I like and  that can be useful.

-- 📚 I'm finishing my studies of Cross-Platform Application Development.
+- 📚 Senior Technician in multiplatform application development.
 - 🌱 I’m currently learning Kotlin, Unity, TypeScript...

 # Development